 You can start a free one-month LinkedIn Learning trial to discover whether the courses will work for you or pay for a monthly membership.

 An annual membership is also available.

 Note: you may be able to take LinkedIn Learning courses for free through your local library.

 There are many online resources for learning WordPress.
-The resources I’ve listed happen to be the ones I’ve used and found helpful over the years.
+The resources I’ve listed are the ones I’ve used and found helpful over the years.

-My fried Nick was happy when I shared the online resources with him:
+My friend Nick was happy when I shared the online resources with him:

 Thank you so much!
 We have students who are looking for training on our blogs.wayne editor (WordPress) and I know there is a ton of resources out there.

 You’re welcome Nick; glad to help out.